historic-trails/website/sites/the-palace-of-governors.md

 ## Santa Fe during the 1600’s

 [Santa Fe](https://www.legendsofamerica.com/nm-santafe/) during the 1600's brought exploration, exploitation of the native people, and a start of the history of the great Southwest.
-The Spanish explorers of the time conquered this area and took land away from the Pueblo people living in this area.
-Under Spanish command Pueblo people were slaughtered or enslaved by the explorers as they came to estabish a new colony.
+The Spanish explorers of the time conquered this area and took land away from the Pueblo people there at the time.
+Under Spanish command Pueblo people were slaughtered or enslaved as the explorers came to estabish a new colony.
 Santa Fe is the third oldest city in the country and was known for having the oldest buildings created by the spanish explorers.
-During this time Pedro de Peralta was appointed as the second Spanish governor in 1610 by Luis De Velasco.
-He was a Spanish conquistador who came to the Americas from Spain.
-Under his law the construction of one of the oldest capital buildings in the country began thus, making him the original name behind the historic Palace of the Governors.
+During this time Pedro de Peralta was appointed as the second Spanish governor in 1610 by [Luis De Velasco](http://www.timelineindex.com/content/view/3807).
+He was a Spanish conquistador who came to the Americas from Spain in 1608.
+Under his law the construction of the palace which isone of the oldest capital buildings in the country began.
+This made him the original name behind the creation of the historic Palace of the Governors.

 {% include figure.html
   class="img-right"